Terms of use

 6. Legal Basis (UK & EU GDPR and CCPA)

-Under UK and EU data protection law, you have the right to:
+If you are in the UK or EU, data protection law gives you the right to:

 In the UK, this is the Information Commissioner’s Office (ICO).

-Our Data Protection Officer is Jake Berger.
-Requests for access should be sent to jake@dotpublic.org.
+Our Data Protection Officer is Jake Berger and requests for access should be sent to jake@dotpublic.org

 To the fullest extent allowed by UK and EU law, we are not liable for:

-• Any loss or damage arising from your use of this site
+- Any loss or damage arising from your use of the Site

-These terms do not override mandatory legal responsibilities.
+These terms do not override any mandatory legal responsibilities.

 These terms are governed by the laws of England and Wales (or the relevant EU jurisdiction where applicable).